ahmedamoniem/CurrencyConverterAPI/README.md

 # CurrencyConverterAPI

-## Future Inhancement:
+## Future Enhancement:

 BambooCard.Persistence (optional for future DB use).

 Use Result pattern for more error handling and reduce exception raising.

-gather errors and exception messages in a const file
+Gather errors and exception messages in a const file